Klyra-project/Klyra/README.md

 }
 ```

-In order to be able to deploy it with a single command, we update the snippet as follows:
+To make it deployable with a single command, modify it like this:

 ```rust
 use axum::{routing::get, Router};